 President/CEO

 Sun Corridor Inc.

-1985 E. River Road, Suite 101 Tucson,
+1985 E. River Road, Suite 101

-Arizona 85718
+Tucson, Arizona 85718

-PMONE: 520 242 1000
+PHONE: 520.243.1900

-PHONE: 520.243.1900 FAX: 520.243.1910
+FAX: 520.243.1910

-N. NONEXCLUSIVE CONTRACT

-SCI understands that this contract is nonexclusive and is for the sole convenience of COUNTY.
-COUNTY reserves the right to obtain like Services from other sources for any reason.
+5.14 NONEXCLUSIVE CONTRACT: SCI understands that this contract is nonexclusive and is for the sole convenience of COUNTY.
+COUNTY reserves the right to obtain like

-O. REMEDIES
+Services from other sources for any reason.

-Either party may pursue any remedies provided by law for the breach of this contract.
-No right or remedy is intended to be exclusive of any other right or remedy and each is cumulative and in addition to any other right or remedy existing at law or at equity or by virtue of this contract.
+- 5.15 REMEDIES: Either party may pursue any remedies provided by law for the breach of this contract.
+No right or remedy is intended to be exclusive of any other right or remedy and each shall be cumulative and in addition to any other right or remedy existing at law or at equity or by virtue of this contract. - SEVERABILITY: Each provision of this contract stands alone, and any provision of this contract found to be prohibited by law shall be ineffective to the extent of such prohibition without invalidating the remainder of this contract. - 5.17 BOOKS AND RECORDS: SCI shall keep and maintain proper and complete books, records and accounts, which shall be open at all reasonable times for inspection and audit by duly authorized representatives of COUNTY.